![]() ![]() ![]() |

 ![]() |

-TGV La Poste (TGV PSE for French Postal Services) La Poste was early in maximizing the speed of its services in the 1980s with 7 half TGV sets adapted to super high speed freight transport.
-Units built: 7 half units (loco with 4 cars) built in 1981 and 1984 Unit numbers: 951 - 957 Maximum allowed speed: 270 km/h (168 mph) Electrical systems: All 25kV 50Hz and 1500V DC Usage: In France.
-Use getting lesser.
-(However, there would be need for similar units on cargo carriers competing with postal services.)
-Detailed information on TGV La Poste type and units... |
+TGV La Poste (TGV PSE for French Postal Services) (Retired in 2015) French Postal Services was early in maximizing the speed of its services in the 1980s with 7 half TGV sets adapted to super high speed freight transport. -> Units built: 7 half units (loco with 4 cars) built in 1981 and 1984 -> Unit numbers: 951 - 957 -> Maximum allowed speed: 270 km/h (168 mph) -> Electrical systems: All 25kV 50Hz and 1500V DC -> Usage: retired ![]() |

 |||